 Muskellunge

-The DWR annually stocks fingerling-size musky at 10+ sites on the South Fork Shenandoah.
-There has been no evidence of muskies reproducing naturally in the river, therefore they must be stocked to sustain a fishery.
-Adult musky densities are low and closely resemble numbers seen in a wild, reproducing population.
-Anglers should focus on areas where structure is present adjacent to the main channel when hunting muskies.
-Musky are “ambush” predators and often lie just off the main current waiting to strike prey that swims/floats along.
-Also remember that these fish are a “cool-water” species, and unlike other species are active during the coldest months of the year.
+DWR annually stocks fingerling-size musky at several sites on the South Fork Shenandoah River from Port Republic Landing to Riverton Landing.
+Musky are able to spawn but it can be highly variable, therefore they must be stocked to sustain a fishery.
+Adult musky densities are excellent, but pool habitat is the limiting factor.
+Find a deep pool and you will find a good number of muskies.
+Musky are “ambush” predators and often lie just off the main channel waiting for a meal to float or swim along.
+Also remember these fish are a “cool-water” species that is active even during the coldest months of the year.

 Channel Catfish

-American eel, white sucker, margined madtom, northern hogsucker, common carp, fallfish, yellow bullhead, brown bullhead, and redhorse are additional fish species commonly found in the South Fork Shenandoah River.
+American eel, white sucker, northern hogsucker, common carp, yellow bullhead, and redhorse are some additional fish species commonly found in the South Fork that anglers may encounter.

 Biologist Reports